 Medicare MAGI: What Income Counts for IRMAA?

-Medicare MAGI is the income number used to decide whether you owe an IRMAA surcharge.
+Medicare MAGI is Medicare modified adjusted gross income, the income number used to decide whether you owe an IRMAA surcharge.

 Estimate your surcharge

 For IRMAA, Medicare generally uses modified adjusted gross income from your tax return.
-A practical way to think about it is adjusted gross income plus tax-exempt interest.
+A practical way to think about it is AGI + tax-exempt interest.

 Income that can count